 Who should apply

-We look for candidates of high intellectual ability, usually evidenced by at least a 2.1 degree or equivalent, who can also demonstrate a commitment to the Bar and a flair for advocacy, combined with common sense and sound judgement.
-If words such as highly-motivated, robust and a real team player apply to you, then we would like to hear from you.
+We look for highly-motivated candidates of proven intellectual ability, usually evidenced by at least a 2.1 degree or equivalent, who can also demonstrate a commitment to the Bar and a flair for advocacy, combined with common sense and sound judgement.
 9 Gough Square operates and observes a robust equality and diversity policy.
 For many years we have been at the forefront of E&D issues at the Bar.

 We offer up to two pupillages of 12 months’ duration.
 All pupillages are funded.
 We strive to ensure that a pupil sees as broad an array of work as possible, and particularly in our main practice areas.
-Before a pupil starts on his or her feet, he or she will have sat with a pupil supervisor in each of civil, criminal and family work.
-The pupillage programme includes regular feedback and assessed exercises.
+Before a pupil starts on his or her feet, he or she sit with a pupil supervisor in each of civil, criminal and family work.
+The pupillage programme includes regular feedback and a number of assessed exercises.